Tak783/healthmax/README.md

 * Applied Engineering business organisation considerations for *open-sourcing* capability, *hiring* and *demo apps* as layer components are independently relying on abstractions rather than concrete implementation.

 ### Design and Development (Discussion)
-* Built applying SOLID principles with Unit and Integration testing suite in some areas.
+* Built applying SOLID principles with Unit Tests in some areas.
 * Parts of app were built using TDD, ensuring that functionality works as expected and also providing protection from regressions
 * More UI, Unit and Integrations could have been added as discussed in the improvements section
 * Business and engineering organisations' considerations were made when constructing this project, as discussed in the previous section.